Cellular Energy

 Accessory pigments help plants absorb additional light.

-For instance, carotenoids (kuh
+For instance, carotenoid

-and green light and refl
+and green light and refl ect yellow, orange, and red light.

-Carotenoids give carrots and sweet potatoes their orange color.
+Carotenoids give carrots and sweet potatoes their orange color

 Accessory pigments are the reason leaves change colors in

-autumn.
+.
 In green leaves, there is so much chloro

 phyll that it